 Reviewed Performance: 5/19/23 – Opening Night

 World Premiere: No

-Was This the First Time I Saw a Production of this Show: Yes
+Was This the First Time I Attended a Production of this Show: Yes

-Would I See It Again 3 Years from Now: Yes, if it was an Equity production
+Would I See It Again 3 Years from Now: Probably not, but it was good

 Rating Compared to Other Shows with the Same Production Value:

 4.5 stars (Out of 5 Stars)

 Perceived Pace of Show: Fast

 Length (Including Any Intermission): 2 hours that flew by.
 Time flies when you’re having fun!

 Other Rave(s) Not Mentioned in Elevator Thoughts